avaleske/clinkcrime/README.md

 Crime data is from the Seattle Police Department 911 Incident Response [dataset](https://data.seattle.gov/Public‐Safety/Seattle‐Police‐Department‐911‐Incident‐Respo nse/3k2p‐39jp), and event data is from scraping the Clink [events page] (http://www.trumba.com/calendars/centurylink-field-events-calendar).

 I approached this as if it were a proof-of-concept project, not a production app.
 It's not nearly production ready.
+That said, learning D3 and the Socrata API were a lot of fun.

 <img src="screenshot.png?raw=true" width="600" >

 ## Caveats / Notes
-- I'm using the SODA v2.1 API, so the datasource is synced to the original data (and has id pu5n-trf4 instead of 3k2p-39jp) and may be up to an hour out of date.
+- I'm using the SODA v2.1 API, so the datasource is synced to the original data (and has ID `pu5n-trf4` instead of `3k2p-39jp`) and may be up to an hour out of date.
 - It's not at all responsive.
 It's possible to make D3 charts responsive, but I didn't get to it.
 It loads on mobile, everything's just tiny.
 - It works in Edge, but not really in IE. This may have been because my VM was really slow, but it's hard to tell.
 - I do a few really stupid things: